Archaeology 2A: 20 Things that Changed the World ARCH2004

 Main Assessment In: December

-■ Situate these themes in a broad regional and chronological framework;
+■ situate these themes in a broad regional and chronological framework, assessed through an essay, quizzes and examination;

-■ Train students in transferable as well as more specifically archaeological skills;
+■ train students in transferrable, as well as more specifically archaeological, skills, assessed through the essay and practised in seminars;

-■ Provide an archaeological framework for further study.
+■ provide an archaeological framework for other level 2 modules.

 Intended Learning Outcomes of Course

-■ Articulate the processes behind, and the outcomes of, large-scale and localised social and economic transitions in European and Mediterranean prehistory and historical periods;
+■ begin to understand the processes behind, and the outcomes of, some large-scale and localised social and economic transition in European, Mediterranean, and Near Eastern prehistory and historical periods;

-■ Develop organisational and academic skills to present arguments in written and oral work.
+■ have developed organisational and academic skills to present arguments in written work and contextualise diverse archaeological material;

 Minimum Requirement for Award of Credits